 Veterans Day originated as “Armistice Day” on Nov.
-11, 1919, the first anniversary marking the end of World War I. Congress passed a resolution in 1926 for an annual observance, and Nov.
-11 became a national holiday beginning in 1938.
-President Dwight D. Eisenhower signed legislation in 1954 to change the name to Veterans Day as a way to honor those who served in all American wars.
-The day honors military veterans with parades and speeches across the nation and a ceremony at the Tomb of the Unknowns at Arlington National Cemetery in Virginia.
-The ceremony honors and thanks all who served in the U.S. armed forces.
+11, 1919, the first anniversary marking the end of World War I. Congress passed a resolution in 1926 making it an annual observance, and it became a national holiday in 1938.
+Then-President Dwight D. Eisenhower signed legislation in 1954 to change the name to Veterans Day to honor all those who served the country in war or peace.
+On this day, the nation honors military veterans with parades and other observances across the country and a ceremony at the Tomb of the Unknowns at Arlington National Cemetery in Virginia.

-The following facts are made possible by the invaluable responses to the U.S. Census Bureau’s surveys.
+The following facts are possible thanks to the invaluable responses to U.S. Census Bureau surveys.
 We appreciate the public’s cooperation in helping us measure America’s people, places and economy.

-The percentage of veterans in 2018 who were black.
-Additionally, 76.7 percent were non-Hispanic white, 1.7 percent were Asian, 0.8 % were American Indian or Alaska Native, 0.2 % were Native Hawaiian or Other Pacific Islander, and 1.4 % were some other race.
-(The numbers for blacks, non-Hispanic whites, Asians, American Indians and Alaska Natives, Native Hawaiians and Other Pacific Islanders, and some other race cover only those reporting a single race.)
+The percentage of veterans in 2019 who were Black.
+Additionally, 76.2% were non-Hispanic White; 1.8% were Asian; 0.8% were American Indian or Alaska Native; 0.2% were Native Hawaiian or Other Pacific Islander; and 1.4% were some other race.
+(The numbers cover only those reporting a single race.)

-See a detailed profile on the Veteran population from the 2018 American Community Survey.
+Here’s a detailed profile on the veteran population from the 2019 American Community Survey.
 Statistics include:

 The following is a list of observances typically covered by the Census Bureau’s Facts for Features series:

 Women's History Month (March)